An official website of the United States government

-If the evidence does not suggest that we could prove that a PPP occurred, we send a letter informing the complainant of the reasons for our preliminary determination.
+If the evidence does not suggest that OSC could prove that a PPP occurred, OSC informs the complainant of the reasons for the preliminary determination.
 In most cases, this decision is not final.
 If OSC has jurisdiction over the case and made a determination on its merits, the complainant will have an opportunity to respond with additional information or to point out any errors or omissions in the preliminary determination.
 All determinations, whether preliminary or final, are sent in writing.

-If OSC determines that the complaint warrants further inquiry, we inform the complainant in writing, and one of two things will happen.
-The complainant and the agency may be given the option of mediation (further information on OSC’s Alternative Dispute Resolution process is available here), or OSC may begin a more in-depth investigation that could lead to prosecution, if appropriate.
+If OSC determines that the complaint warrants fur ther inquiry, OSC informs the complainant in writing.
+In addition, the complainant and the agency may be given the option of mediation (further information on OSC's Alternative Dispute Resolution process is available here).

-Employees or applicants may request that the Special Counsel seek to delay, or "stay," an adverse personnel action pending an OSC investigation.
-If the Special Counsel has reasonable grounds to believe that the proposed personnel action is the result of a PPP, OSC may ask the federal agency involved to delay the personnel action.
-If the agency does not agree to a delay, OSC may then file a legal request for a stay with the Merit Systems Protection Board (MSPB) to delay the personnel action.
+Complainants may request that OSC seek to delay or "stay" an adverse personnel action pending an OSC investigation.
+If OSC has reasonable grounds to believe that the personnel action is the result of a PPP, OSC may ask the agency involved to delay, or in some cases reverse and delay, implementation of the personnel action.
+If the agency does not agree, OSC may then file a legal request for a stay of the personnel action with the Mreit Systems Protection Board (MSPB).
 (Note: OSC cannot delay a personnel action on its own authority.)
-OSC’s decision to seek a legal stay from the MSPB is at the discretion of the Special Counsel.
-Stays are generally sought to delay the most serious personnel actions, such as removals, lengthy suspensions, or geographic reassignments.
+OSC maintains full discretion regarding its decisions to seek a stay from the agency or to make a legal request for a stay from MSPB.
+OSC generally limits its consideration of stay requests to the most serious personnel actions, such as removals, lenghty suspensions, or geographic reassignments.
 For more information, see OSC's Policy Statement on Stays.

-OSC can seek corrective action (meaning an action that corrects what happened to the employee or applicant), disciplinary action (meaning an action that penalizes the federal official(s) who committed the PPP), or both.
-Frequently, parties engage in OSC’s Alternative Dispute Resolution (ADR) process and settle the issues with the help of a mediator.
+OSC can seek corrective action (meaning an action that corrects what happened to the complainant), disciplinary action (meaning an action that penalizes the agency official(s) who committed the PPP ), or both.
+Frequently, parties engage in OSC's Alternative Dispute Resolution process and settle the issues with the help of a mediator.

-Corrective action typically means that OSC seeks to place an employee or applicant in the position he or she would have occupied if no wrongdoing occurred.
-For example, an employee suspended for prohibited reasons would receive his or her back pay and related benefits, with interest, and a clean record.
-Corrective action can also include attorneys’ fees, as well as other reasonable and foreseeable costs.
-The law requires that OSC give the federal agency the opportunity to correct a PPP before filing a complaint with the MSPB.
+Corrective action typically means that OSC seeks to place a complainant in the position they would have occupied if no wrongdoing occurred.
+For example, an employee suspended for prohibited reasons would receive their back pay and related benefits, with interest.
+Corrective action can also include attorney's fees, as well as other reasonable and foreseeable costs.
+The law requires that OSC give the agency the opportunity to correct a PPP before filing a complaint with MSPB.

-OSC also has the authority to request that the MSPB discipline federal officials who committed PPPs.
-The law allows the Special Counsel to decide which cases are most appropriate for disciplinary action.
+OSC also has the author ity to request that MSPB discipline agency officials who committed PPPs.
+The law allows OSC to decide which cases are most appropriate for disciplinary action.
 Penalties for committing a PPP include removal, reduction in grade (demotion), debarment from federal employment for up to five years, suspension, reprimand, a fine of up to $1,000, or some combination of these penalties.
-Federal officials accused of committing a PPP in a disciplinary case have certain rights which can be found at 5 C.F.R.
+Agency officials accused of committing a PPP in a disciplinary case have certain rights which can be found at 5 C.F.R.
 Part 1201, Subpart D.

-Occasionally, while PPP cases are under investigation, federal agencies may seek to discipline the federal official(s) believed to be responsible for the PPP.
-If federal officials are under OSC investigation, federal agencies may not discipline them without OSC’s approval.
-5 U.S.C. § 1214(f)
+Occasionally, while PPP cases are under investigation, agencies may seek to discipline the agency official(s) believed to be responsible for the PPP.
+If agency officials are under OSC investigation, agencies may not discipline them without OSC's approval.
+5 U.S.C. § 1214(f).

-Procedures for filing an IRA are set forth in MSPB regulations at 5 C.F.R.
+Procedures for filing an IRA appeal are set forth in MSPB regulations at 5 C.F.R.
 Part 1209.
-(Note: In considering an IRA, the MSPB may refuse to accept any matters that were not specifically presented to OSC first.
-Similarly, the MSPB will only consider retaliation allegations in an IRA appeal.)
+(Note: In considering IRA appeals, MSPB may refuse to accept any matters that were not specifically presented to OSC first.
+Similarly, MSP B will only consider retaliation allegations in IRA appeals.)